adopted-ember-addons/ember-data-factory-guy/README.md

 4. You can build up static / fixture like data into the factories.

  - States are the classic case.
 There is a state model, and there are 50 US states.

- - You could use a strategy to get them with traits like this
+ - You could use a strategy to get them with traits like this:

 ```javascript
   import FactoryGuy from 'ember-data-factory-guy';